-When booking buses around Southeast Asia we always use Bookaway.com.
-It lets you check the routes, times, and prices of all the buses for your chosen route.
-Plus it’s super easy to change or cancel bus tickets if something happens before your trip.
+When booking buses around Southeast Asia, we always use Bookaway.com.
+It lets you check the routes, times, and prices of all the buses and minivans for your chosen route.
+Plus, it’s super easy to change or cancel bus tickets if something happens before your trip.

 Getting Around Siem Reap

 There are two apps that are similar to Uber in Siem Reap – Grab (iPhone|Android) and PassApp (iPhone|Android).
 You can use either app if you want to hail a car.
 And you can also use PassApp to hail tuk-tuks.
 If you would prefer to just hail someone on the street, there are literally hundreds of tuk-tuk drivers all over town.

 If you want more freedom, you can also rent a motorbike for the day.
 Some people also choose to bicycle out to the Angkor Archaeological Park although we wouldn’t recommend it as you’ll be sweaty, exhausted, and sunburned by the end of the day.

 Where to Stay in Siem Reap

 If you’re looking for a luxury hotel offering room options at a lower nightly rate, The Night Hotel is a great choice!
 The location is perfect, right near Pub Street, so you’ll be in the middle of the action.
 The large outdoor pool is pristine and the rooms are spacious and well-appointed.